tatomyr/purity/README.md

 ### Nested Components

+As your DOM tree grows, you may want to extract some components.
-Since our components are merely bare functions that return a string, we can embed other functions called with some arguments, that return a string:
+Since they are merely bare functions that return a string, we can embed other functions called with some arguments, that return a string:

 ```js
 const child = ({name}) => render`